ApolloZhu/en/source/_posts/sideload-kde-connect-ios.md

 {% note warning %}

-This is intended for contributors outside of K Desktop Environment e.V. development group to test their code before opening a merge request on a physical device.
+This is intended for contributors outside of K Desktop Environment e.V. development group to test their code on a physical device before opening a merge request.
 This process should theoretically work even if you don't have a paid Apple Developer account, though I've never tested.

 {% endnote %}